Mila del Sol: Early life

-Career in Film & Television
+Career

 1938–1942

 Del Sol appeared in three films in 1938 (including Ang Maya opposite Fernando Poe, Sr.), but got her big break as a principal character in the 1939 classic Giliw Ko, for which she was honored by then Philippine President Manuel L. Quezon.
 This was the first movie of the storied film production company.
 She made twelve other films for LVN during this period, including Hali (1940), an early example of the Sarong genre, and Sawing Gantimpala (1940), which was based on a song written for del Sol by First Lady Aurora Quezon.

 1946–1952

 LVN stopped film production during World War II, when the Philippines was occupied by Japan.
 Del Sol volunteered for the Red Cross, and frequented Prisoner of War camps along with other "Blue Ladies" of the Philippine film industry.
 LVN's first post-war film, Orasang Ginto again starred del Sol.
 She made more than twenty other films during this period including Garrison 13 (1946), which recounted atrocities committed by the Imperial Japanese Army in the Philippines during the war.